This post may contain affiliate links.

 The most soothing of moisturizing options available, body oils are generally not water-based unlike body lotions that are composed primarily of water.
 Because body oils are simply oils, they act like the oil you already have on your skin, so the skin readily absorbs them just like it would absorb body lotions.

 Acclaimed to be the most soothing of all body moisturizers, body oils are the best body products for dry skin types.
-However, it isn’t recommended for people with an oily skin and those prone to acne, since it usually clogs skin pores on application.
+However, it isn’t recommended for people with oily skin and those prone to back acne, since it usually clogs skin pores on application.

 Also, note that there are some pure natural body oils that do not trigger acne because they do not block pores; examples are avocado oil, coconut oil, and extra-virgin oil.